mozito02/MedicineStrip_information/README.md

 ## Contributor

-Abir Mozito – Research, development, and experimentation with OCR and object detection methods.
+Abir Chakraborty – Research, development, and experimentation with OCR and object detection methods.

 ## References